jbowkett/java-katas/README.md

  * Kata 05 - Bloom Filters
  * Kata 06 - Anagrams (this is interesting because it uses Java 8 parallel streams for processing the input file)
+ * Countdown - Solves Countdown maths puzzles, using brute force to calculate all permutations of numbers and operators, then evaluating left-to-right